M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Task-Queues/index.md

 ## Reporting task status

-It's important that tasks periodically report their status back to the system.
+Tasks can  periodically report their status back to the system.
 This can be done by calling `ITaskProcessingJob<T>.UpdateTaskInfo`, providing the current task's state and any textual remarks (e.g. the percentage complete):

 ```csharp
 [TaskProcessor(QueueId, TaskType)]